 Across the Globe

-The main concern with renewable energy at present is the cost, as it will require huge investment to implement the infrastructure necessary to support the variability of renewable energy.
+The main concern with renewable energy at present is the cost, as it will require a huge investment to implement the infrastructure necessary to support the variability of renewable energy.

 Solar power has also been found to greatly reduce carbon emissions throughout its lifetime when compared to traditional fossil fuel energy generation.
 Similar life-cycle assessments have found panels offer a net benefit to carbon emissions depending on location after 1-6 years.